iam-weijie/video-transcribe-pipeline/README.md

-> Extract scripts from Instagram/TikTok short videos and prep them for content analysis.

 ## 🔍 What is this?
-`vidscribe` is a pipeline that takes a list of short video links (Instagram Reels, TikToks) and automatically:
+This is a pipeline that takes a list of short video links (Instagram Reels, TikToks) and automatically:
 1. Downloads the audio or video
 2. Transcribes the speech into clean text
 3. Outputs a structured JSON/CSV of links and scripts

-This is the first step toward building LLM-powered content analysis tools (e.g. hook extraction, script generation, idea matching).

 ## 🛠️ How It Works